bergesinstitute/graf-method/book-3-unit-8.md

 *Sara llama a Pedro.*

-Podemos usar pronombres en lugar de estos objetos:
+Podemos usar pronombres en lugar de estos objetos.
+We can use pronouns in place of these objects.

     Lo